alixdecr/PRAB/README.md

 ![alt text](https://img.shields.io/badge/Benchmark_Contains-62_REST_APIs-blue.svg)

 This GitHub repository contains a Public REST API Benchmark (PRAB).
-This benchmark contains the OpenAPI Specification (OAS), Postman Collection (when applicable), and various structural characteristics (HTTP method distribution, authentication method, routes and query parameters, etc.) of over 60 publicly available REST APIs.
+The benchmark contains the OpenAPI Specification (OAS), Postman Collection (when applicable), and various structural characteristics (HTTP method distribution, authentication method, routes and query parameters, etc.) of over 60 publicly available REST APIs.
+It is aimed to be used by researchers, testers, developers, and users alike, to assist in the REST API domain/literature.

 The repository was created by [Alix Decrop](https://orcid.org/0009-0007-2641-5983) and [Sara Eraso](https://orcid.org/0009-0002-7637-3869).